 Too bad it can no longer work in current versions of Firefox as they cut off all support for XUL addons.
 The good times are already behind us.
 I certainly enjoyed them.

-qutebrowser went somewhat beyond in terms of how neat the integration of a VIM interface and a web browser engine can be, rebuilding the concept on top of Webkit, but to this day it lacks a normal AdBlock, and thus remains a toy.
+qutebrowser went somewhat beyond in terms of how neat the integration of a VIM interface and a web browser engine can be, rebuilding the concept on top of Webkit.
+Since #5317 it should have a normal adblocker.

 Drew might be an opinionated asshole but that’s not necessarily a bad quality, especially if it helps with diversity.
 His creations are compatible with my values.
 Except that I hate Python. :)